 “This is not up to scratch.
 My 4 year old child could do better than this.
 What happened?”

 Most likely you wouldn’t feel great.
 It would be a blow to your self-esteem.

 So what many students do is they try to protect their self-esteem by distancing themselves from their work.
 After all, if they never do the work, what can others say about it?
 Nothing.

-But when you live your life in this way (never putting yourself out there and giving things a decent shot), life becomes boring and predictable very quickly.
-It’s hardly a satisfying way to live.
+But when you live your life in this way, life becomes boring and predictable.

 “…what if it [learning anatomy] were a board game or a jigsaw puzzle in which we got to assemble or disassemble people we knew?
 Or consider the cliché that students of medicine think they have virtually every disease they study.
 Once you really think you have a disease, learning its symptoms, etiology, and cure may still not be fun, but it certainly isn’t as hard”

-So next time you have a task to do that you’re really dreading, simply take a moment to think about how you’re relating to the task.
-Are you afraid of failure?
-Do you think it’s going to be a painful chore?
-Brainstorm various ways you could make the task more engaging.
+So next time you have a task to do that you think will be boring, simply take a moment to think about how you’re relating to the task: